 We expect that the cost of end-point assessment should not usually exceed 20% of the funding band maximum.

-When your apprentice successfully completes their apprenticeship they will be awarded a certificate.
-The way they receive it depends on the type of apprenticeship they complete.
+When your apprentice successfully completes their apprenticeship, they will be awarded a certificate.

 Apprenticeships in Scotland, Wales or Northern Ireland

 We have set out the information for apprenticeship funding in England.

 Apprentices must spend at least 50% of their working hours in England and have the right to work in England.

 If you’re an employer in Scotland, Wales or Northern Ireland, you may also wish to contact your local apprenticeship authority in the devolved administrations.